 Speak Your Mind is a global citizen-led partnership with one collective purpose: progress for mental health in every nation.
 Since the launch of Speak Your Mind, hundreds of people from 19 countries around the world have come together pledging to secure meaningful and urgent action from their governments, demanding they invest in our mental health.
 Together, we pledge to hold health professionals, across all disciplines, accountable and responsible for ensuring their patients get the mental health care they need.

 Every year World Mental Health Day brings together key stakeholders to highlight the importance of mental health.
 Since UnitedGMH was founded we have made it a priority to increase the profile of World Mental Health Day: creating a unified moment for as many people as possible to campaign together; and persuading leaders - in every field - to mark mental health day and pledge to take action.
 Our aim has been to use the day to highlight the issue of mental health and what more is needed to advance good mental health for all.
-We have developed exciting and engaging campaign activations for everyone around the world to join in for World Mental Health Day in 2018, 2019 and 2020; we are currently planning for 2021.
-In 2020 we encouraged people around the world to move together to demonstrate the demand for greater investment from governments, businesses, and funders, with a fully virtual campaign that brought together a range of stakeholders.
+We have developed exciting and engaging campaign activations for everyone around the world to join in for World Mental Health Day in 2018, 2019,2020 and 2021.

 The Lancet Psychiatry, Mental Health Innovation Network, MHPSS.net and United for Global Mental Health organise a series of weekly webinars designed to provide policy makers and the wider health community with the latest evidence, research an innovations in Global Mental Health.
 The series has been running since April 2020, becoming a very successful global forum, attracting over 500 sign ups each week.
 We have run 33+ webinars with over 120 speakers from more than 45 countries.
 The audience tends to be a very diverse mix of mental health professionals, funders, bilateral governments, UN agencies, NGOs, private sector representatives, and academics and researchers - from all parts of the globe.